 Sizing: So the TRS comes in a lot of sizes but for 2020 the Narrows are gone because Lib Tech now offers women’s boards so I think that’s why it’s been removed.
 The regular sizes do well for most riders starting at size 8 and go up as the size increases to 10 and they all can handle a good amount of weight.
 The mid/wide sizes are best for size 10.5 to 11ish and I don’t feel super comfortable recommending 12 and up.
 The 157 felt just right for me (size 9) and Peter (size 8.5) but Jimbo and Zobel with their 11 range boots needed the 157mw.

-Flex/Buttering: The Lib Tech TRS HP has a much more aggressive flex than you would think for it being a hybrid rocker board when you give it a butter.
+Flex/Buttering: This Lib Tech TRS HP has a much more aggressive flex than you would think for it being a hybrid rocker board when you give it a butter.
 Usually, there is an easier flex but it takes a while to break in this board so it will butter easier.
 There is a lot of pop to this board and it has that very unique Lib Tech/Gnu/Mervin personality that snaps back hard after you flex it.
 It feels like the materials wrapped around the wood preserved and accentuated that wood feel instead of masked it…in other words, it’s a very lively feel.

 On Snow Feel/Ability Level/Skidded Turns: So the C2x camber profile has a short quick-rising rocker that comes down into a longer camber than C2 but it doesn’t touch the ground.
 The wood in hybrid rocker bends differently from board to board but generally, the Lib Tech TRS has a little more stable feel underfoot.
 It’s still somewhat loose underfoot when you are in harder snow and needs to be on edge when one footing off the char or going down a long cat track but it’s better than many hybrid rocker boards.
 It’s still a little shy of being truly stable in all conditions like the Lib Tech Box Knife or Jibsaw but its a little more stable than the 2018 and 2019 Terrain Wrecker we owned.
 The 2020 with C2 might be a little more stable and we’ll know soon when our production model arrives.
 This is still pretty easy to skid turns when you get off your game and it works for a beginner with a healthy budget up to an expert rider.